Mauville/receipt-processor-challenge/README.md

 *I've actually worked at MongoDB before, so I think it's mature enough to support a big app like Fetch.

-**2. Avoiding recalculation of points.**
+**2. Implementing high availability.**

-We could store the point count on the ticket and implement update logic, or cache it (Redis) if high availability is needed.
+If high availability for operations is needed, we could cache the points using Redis or Memcached.

 **3. Implementing a duplicate detector mechanism.**